A ‘space for wonder’

 The constant throughout the exploration of all these ways of accessing knowledge has been the ability to embrace ‘a space for wonder’.
 According to Aristotle, the base of all our knowledge is not certainty, but wonder.
 It is that which keeps our concepts open to an ever-changing world, disabling a secure connection between thoughts/ideas and things, or language/concepts and entities in the world; it enables the world to be a living, mattering entity.

-Different forms of accessing knowledge about Hilbre
+Different forms of accessing knowledge

 Artistic recording